TL; DR: Scrum Stakeholder Anti-Patterns

 Again, this category is often a combination of ignorance, fighting a perceived loss of control or pulling rank to override scrum principles:

-- Scrum à la stage-gate: The sprint review is a kind of stage-gate approval process where stakeholders sign off features.
-(This anti-pattern is typical for organizations that use an “agile”-waterfall hybrid: there are some happy agile islands, for example, our Scrum team, surrounded by a sea of waterfall, driven by functional silos, budgeting, and top-down goal-setting.
+- Scrum à la Stage-Gate®: The Sprint Review is a kind of Stage-Gate® approval process where stakeholders sign off features.
+(This Sprint Review anti-pattern is typical for organizations that use an “agile”-waterfall hybrid: there are some happy agile islands, for example, our Scrum team, surrounded by a sea of waterfall, driven by functional silos, budgeting, and top-down goal-setting.
 Still, in such a world, the Scrum team is tasked with accomplishing a Product Goal.
-Therefore, it is the prerogative or the product owner to decide what to ship when.)
+Therefore, it is the prerogative of the Scrum Team to decide what to ship and when.)

-- No stakeholders: Stakeholders do not attend the sprint review.
-(There are several reasons why stakeholders do not go to the sprint review: they do not see any value in the ceremony.
-It is conflicting with another important meeting.
-They do not understand the importance of the sprint review event.
-No sponsor is participating in the sprint review, for example, from the C-level.
-In my experience, you need to “sell” the ceremony within the organization, at least at the beginning of using Scrum.)
+- No stakeholders: Stakeholders do not attend the Sprint Review.
+(There are several reasons why stakeholders do not participate in the Sprint Review: they do not see any value in the event, or it is conflicting with another important meeting.
+In addition, they do not understand the importance of the Sprint Review event.
+No sponsor is participating in the Sprint Review, for example, from the C-level.
+To my experience, you need to “sell” the event within the organization, at least at the beginning of using Scrum.)

 - Starting over again: There is no continuity in the attendance of stakeholders.
-(Longevity is not just a team issue, but also applies to stakeholders.
-If they change too often, for example, because of a rotation scheme, how can they provide in-depth feedback?
-If this pattern appears the team needs to improve how stakeholders understand the sprint review.)
+(Longevity is not just beneficial at the Scrum team level but also applies to stakeholder attendance.
+If they change too often, for example, because of a rotation scheme, their ability to provide in-depth feedback might be limited.
+If this pattern appears, the Scrum Team needs to improve how stakeholders understand the Sprint Review.)

 - Passive stakeholders: The stakeholders are passive and unengaged.
 (That is simple to fix.
-Let the stakeholders drive the sprint review and put them at the helm.
-Or organize the sprint review as a science fair with several booths where team members introduce solutions to specific problems the Sprint addressed.
+Let the stakeholders drive the Sprint Review and put them at the helm.
+Or organize the Sprint Review as a science fair with several booths where team members introduce solutions to specific problems the Sprint addressed.
 Shift & Share is an excellent Liberating Structure microstructure for that purpose.)

 The Sprint Retrospective